-On August 20, a suicide bomber, reportedly aged between 12 and 14, carried out a deadly attack at a wedding party in the southeast city of Gaziantep in Turkey.
+On August 20, a suicide bomber, reportedly aged between 12 and 14, carried out a in the southeast city of Gaziantep in Turkey.

 The Islamic State of Iraq and the Levant (ISIL, also known as ISIS) remains the prime suspect, though it hasn't formally claimed responsibility.
 Nor, however, has it yet claimed responsibility for any of the attacks it has carried out in Turkey.
 The incident left carnage in its wake, with 54 dead and 94 injured.

 In recent years, Turkey has been one of the primary targets of ISIL attacks.
 But these attacks can be divided into two categories: The first category consists of attacks that target mostly non-Turkish groups, or at least aren't exclusively aimed at Turkish targets.